matiasvlevi/pandoc-template/README.md

 > Made for personal use, but feel free to use it for your projects.

-A simple template for building multiple markdown documents to PDFs using pandoc.
+Personal framework for building & Encrypting PDF documents from markdown source.

 <br/>